zackstout/beatles-songwriting/README.md

 #### 'And I love her' - the final chord - a Picardy third?

 - (p.
 180) Picardy third: when the minor iii has its third lifted up a semitone to make it into a major triad.
-- 🎵 Cf. end of _A Taste of Honey_,
+- 🎵 _A Taste of Honey_, the ending
 - or _Shine on you crazy diamond_

 ### Part 1.5: Minor-key Progressions